thalim-glam/Express_noteTaker/README.md

 ## Installation

 - Here are the installation process :
-  [1] Click on the link of the repo for this app.
-  [2] Clone the repository or download the zip folder.
+  [1] Here is the repo for this application https://github.com/thalim-glam/Express_noteTaker [2] Clone the repository or download the zip folder.
   [3] Open the source code in your code editor.
   [4] Open the integrated terminal or git bash to test the application.
+  [5] Please refer to [Tests](#tests) section for further information regarding testing.

 ## Required Task